lordnuker08/lordnuker08.github.io/README.md

 Just fork and send a pull request.

 ## Will I work more on this?
 Hmmm.... lets's see.
-I will, once I get time from othrer projects.
+I will, once I get time from other projects.

 # Releases
 ## 1.0